How Much Does Life Insurance Cost for Canadians?

 Your driving record and criminal history may also be considered, as reckless driving, DUIs, and criminal convictions can indicate a higher level of risk.

-Type & Amount of Coverage
+Type and Amount of Coverage

 The type of life insurance policy you choose (term vs. permanent) and the amount of coverage you require will directly impact your premium costs.
 Generally, larger coverage amounts and permanent policies are more expensive than term insurance with lower coverage.